Characters: Worm Sponsored Heroes

 - Dishing Out Dirt: Her power is not explicitly described, but Tecton says that he is only as powerful as he is because he was able to study what she did.

-- False Friend: Along with the rest of the Irregulars, she lets Weld give them leadership and focus, and then turns on him when they've fought their way to Doctor Mother.
+- False Friend: Along with the rest of the Irregulars, she lets Weld give them leadership and focus, and then turns on him when they've fought their way to Doctor Mother and he doesn't want to kill her.

 - Number Two: Of the Wards West, much to her frustration.